open5e/open5e/source/monsters/tome-of-beasts/L/liosalfar.rst

-**Alien Mentality.** A liosalfar’s exotic consciousness renders it immune to psychic effects, and any attempt to read their thoughts leaves the reader confused for 1 round.
+**Alien Mentality.** A liosalfar’s exotic consciousness renders it immune to psychic effects, and any attempt to read their thoughts leaves the reader confused as per the :ref:`srd:confusion` spell for 1 round.

 **Darkness Vulnerability.** Magical darkness is harmful to a
 liosalfar: They take 2d10 necrotic damage, or half damage with